BayAreaMetro/Spatial-Analysis-Mapping-Projects/Project-Documentation/COC-TPA-Thresholds-App/README.md

 ### Define the Problem Statement

-How do we methodically capture/visualize/map the most vunerable Communities of Concern (COCs) in order to save them from exhaustive affordable housing development-related regulations?
+How do we methodically capture/visualize/map the most vunerable of the Communities of Concern (COCs) in order to lift them above affordable housing development-related regulations?

 Mapping support will entail mapping and conducting spatial analyses of geographically defined data layers based on input from the Geography Working Group until the Group decides on a finalized map.
-To that end our initial request, which we hope can be fulfilled by 10/05/18, is the following:
-•	Create a “slider” tool that identifies census tracts in the 9 county Bay Area based on whether or not they meet changeable thresholds for minority population and poverty (currently set at 30% of the population at 200% of the federal poverty level and 70% minority).
-The “slider” tool would help identify census tracts based on whether or not they meet different identified thresholds (i.e. 20% at 200% of poverty level and 60% minority).
-•	Identify census tracts that are within a ¼ mile and ½ mile from established “sensitive census tracts (30% of the population at 200% of federal poverty level and 70% minority).
-•	Identify the overlap of census tracts that are within a ¼ mile and a ½ mile radius from established sensitive census tracts (not the full census tract, but just the overlap with the radius).

 ### Project Management